gkuhns7/How-to-Markup/README.md

 # How-to-Markup
-How to Paint your Nails
+Select How to Paint your Nails (.md) file